 Lena Lake Hike

 Three hours west, located in the Olympic Mountain range you’ll find the Lena Lake trailhead.
 The hike leads up to an alpine lake surrounded by peaks and valleys.
 The highlight of the trip, however, is the oyster farm located nearby – Hama Hama Oyster.
 For more information on how to day trip to Lena Lake make sure to check out Exploring Lena Lake, Hama Hama Oyster, and Bainbridge Island – A Day Trip from Seattle.
+If you’re interested in hiking, but want more options, read The Best Hiking Trails Near Seattle.

 While this comprehensive guide to Seattle is a good tool to use when visiting Seattle, truth is – it hardly scratches the surface.
 This city is made up of so much more that can only be felt and experienced in person.
 It’s a complex city of a melting pot of people and cultures.
 Rapidly growing, Seattle is one city you need to come to explore as soon as you possibly can.